microsoft/azuredevopslabs/labs/vsts/agile/readme.md

 2. Click on the VS icon and brwse to the MyHealthClinic project.
 At this moment, we have only one project.
 You could select/create as many projects from here.

-    > If you haven't already, sign in to your Visual Studio Team Services account you can sign in by going to (https://{youraccount}.visualstudio.com).
+    > If you haven't already, browse to your Visual Studio Team Services account you can sign in by going to (https://{youraccount}.visualstudio.com).

     <img src="images/6.png" width="624" />